Note: I goofed up a bit when writing this post. It doesn’t change the main points much, but there’s a follow-up you should also read.

 How short?
 Well, the paper cites a study where researchers looked at learners receiving 50, 200, or 400 blocked or random practice trials.
 They found that blocked training was superior with these novices at the 50 level, but that random practice was superior beyond that.
 Why?
 Because the learners quickly moved away from pure novice status to possessing sufficient skill that random training provided them the additional task difficulty conditions (to use the authors’ language) required to optimize their development.

 So basically, what we’re talking about here is using blocked training to teach a skill initially, but then quickly moving on to random training.
-This is something I specifically discussed in my article linked above.

 The AVCA article talks about the process of myelination with respect to motor learning.
 If you’ve read The Talent Code, you’ll be familiar with this topic.
 The article’s author claims “…once you stop practicing a skill this myelination decreases and the skill cannot be produced as quickly or as precisely.”
 A decrease in myelination is simply the reduction in the production of myelin.
 It doesn’t mean that myelin goes away and therefor skill declines.